timou0911/Ethernaut-Writeup/1. Fallback ★☆☆☆☆/README.md

 ## BreakDown & Analysis

-1. Two ways to take ownership.
+1. Two ways to take ownership. (we can’t get access to the `constructor` since it’s not included in the contract bytecode)

     1. Contribute more eth than `owner` does → unrealistic, you can’t contribute more than 0.001 ether at one transaction, plus the owner already has 1000 ethers of contribution when the contract is built. (unfair, right?)